wdi-sf-september-2014/notes/command_line/README.md

     -rw-r--r--    1 raphael  staff    191858 Nov 16 14:45  dump.rdb
     lrwxr-xr-x    1 root     staff         4 May 10  2011  usr -> /usr

-Here's a tutorial on file permissions, if you're interested in unpacking that column: [http://en.flossmanuals.net/command-line/permissions/](http://en.flossmanuals.net/command-line/permissions/)
+* File permissions

-These can be combined into `ls -la`.
-List all in a long format.
+* List all in a long format: `ls -la`

 Some of the entries I see are other rooms, which we call directories or folders.
 List the contents of another room with `ls [dirname]`.
 Try `ls Downloads`.
 We can go further down into the house, into a sub-directory.

 #### Move around:
 I can change the room I'm in with `cd`.  `cd` stands for change directory.

 We can move back to the root directory: `cd /`.

 A path which starts from the entrance, the root directory, is called an __absolute path__.

 Now look around.
 What do you see?

 We can move back home: `cd ~`.
 What do you see?

 I can move into my workspace directory: `cd workspace`.

 A path which is relative to the current directory is called a __relative path__.

 Hitting `<TAB>` autocompletes.
 Hit `<TAB>` constantly.

 It's important to remember that being in one room is much like being in another room.
 The difference is in the contents and the relative position of other folders.

 #### Build new rooms (making directories with mkdir)

-Now that we know how to move around, it's time to make some changes.
-We can make directories with the `mkdir` command.
-Look at `man mkdir`.
-What's the format of the command for making a directory?

-    MKDIR(1)                  BSD General Commands Manual                 MKDIR(1)

-    NAME
-         mkdir -- make directories

-    SYNOPSIS
-         mkdir [-pv] [-m mode] directory_name ...

-    DESCRIPTION
-         The mkdir utility creates the directories named as operands, in the order specified, using mode rwxrwxrwx (0777) as modified by the current umask(2).

-Operands are what comes after a command, so we write `mkdir living_room` to make a new room, where we will keep our couches.
-Keep your directory names lowercase in almost every case.
-Separating words with underscores is called snake_case.
+`mkdir`

+`man mkdir`

-#### Furnishing the Room (editing files)
+#### Exercise: Furnishing the Room (editing files)

-Let's `cd` into our new `living_room`  Look around with `ls`, and `ls -a`.
+Let's `cd` into our new `living_room`
+Look around with `ls`, and `ls -a`.
 What do you see?

 I want my living room to have a bookshelf full of books.
 Let's make a file that lists all of our books.
 Type `subl books` to open Sublime Text editing a new file called `books`.
 Add a few books, copy and paste the section below so we all have some books in common, and save the file.
 Make sure the books you add are in the same format:  `<author_given_name>, <author_last_name>:<title>`.

 ```
 Carroll, Lewis:Through the Looking-Glass